palashvsid/Projects/MLPC-Documentation.md

 <h3>Sample Files</h3>
-**Sample.csv**: A sample subset of the 70k SKUs belonging to the categories of Sinks and Pipe fittings **abbrevation_mapping_dict.csv**: The SKU data uses short forms for its product description.
+**Sample.csv**: A sample subset of the 70k SKUs belonging to the categories of Sinks and Pipe fittings **abbrevation_mapping_dict.csv**: The SKU data uses short forms for its product descriptions.
 Hence, for proper classification, this field is expanded using the abbreviation mapping file.

 <h2> Approach </h2>
 Identifying the features of products within a product category will allow in efficient classification.
 We trained the machine learning algorithm on existing classified data and predicted the product family of unclassified products to test the accuracy of the model.
 To achieve this, a rigorous 4 step approach was followed,

 1.  **Data Cleaning & Data Preparation**

     -   We identified the features / variables that influence the product classification

     -   Special characters and stop words were excluded from textual variables

     -   Lemmatization was carried out on all the textual descriptions

     -   Misclassified SKUs were identified manually and removed from the data analysis

 2.  **Data Modeling**

     -   Standard text mining techniques were used to convert the data into a document term matrix to build the model

     -   A set of machine learning algorithms including Ensemble methods were trained on a random sample

 3.  **Confidence Metric and Threshold Computation**

     -   A cross validated threshold value was computed to signify the confidence of the predictions

 4.  **Model Testing**